6 min read

 Because our fabrication shops and field crews are based in the region, we can mobilize in hours, not days.
 This reduces downtime, limits revenue loss, and helps plants return to full operation faster than national competitors can schedule a flight.

-Every region has unique safety, permitting, and environmental requirements.
-Burkes teams are well-versed in OSHA, state-specific regulations, and local utility coordination.
+Because every region has unique safety, permitting, and environmental requirements, you need a local contractor who is well-versed in OSHA, state-specific regulations, and local utility coordination.

-We have decades of experience working with regional facilities in pulp and paper, chemical, power, and steel manufacturing — each with its own safety orientation, access requirements, and inspection protocols.
+At Burkes, we have decades of experience working with regional facilities in pulp and paper, chemical, power, and steel manufacturing, each with its own safety orientation, access requirements, and inspection protocols.

 This local expertise prevents costly compliance errors and eliminates the learning curve that often delays national firms.